-In January 2017, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2017-04, "Intangibles-Goodwill and Other (Topic 350)."
+In January 2017, the FASB issued ASU 2017-04, "Intangibles-Goodwill and Other (Topic 350)."
 This standard simplifies how an entity is required to test goodwill for impairment by eliminating Step 2 from the goodwill impairment test.
 Step 2 measures a goodwill impairment loss by comparing the implied fair value of a reporting unit's goodwill with the carrying amount of goodwill.
 The provisions of this ASU are effective for annual or any interim goodwill impairment tests in fiscal years beginning after December 15, 2019.
 Early adoption is permitted for interim or annual goodwill impairment tests performed on testing dates after January 1, 2017.
-We are currently evaluating the requirements of this ASU and have not yet determined its impact on our consolidated financial statements.
+We adopted this new standard in conjunction with performing our annual goodwill impairment test in the fourth quarter of 2017.
+The adoption of this ASU did not have a material impact on our consolidated financial statements.